Mammogram screenings delayed by COVID-19 vaccine

 Eileen Rome is living proof that early detection of breast cancer saves lives.
 She almost put off her mammogram due to her busy lifestyle.

 "I was wanting to push it back, but only for a couple of weeks.
-When I found out how long it was going to be pushed back, I said no I'm going to make this work," Rome said.
+When I found out how long it was going to pushed back, I said no I'm going to make this work," said Rome.

 Delayed appointments have Dr. Holden-Parker and others at Louisiana Women's Healthcare worried as they work to get patients back on the books.
 She says doctor's offices are safer than ever with required masks and social distancing.